Australia

 Are any specific laws, regulations, or self-regulatory instruments expected to be adopted in the near future?

-We are not aware of impending legal reforms in the area of privacy and data protection that specifically targets telehealth and, as outlined in Data security obligations, current guidance from medical regulatory and industry bodies refer back to existing laws.
-As telehealth takes root in the Australian medical sector it is possible that specific regulation and guidance on these issues may be developed to boost the current obligations set out in the Privacy Act (and applicable surveillance laws), but there has been no public indication to date that such developments are imminent.
+As the use of telehealth grows and becomes more mainstream the Australian medical sector it is possible that specific guidance on privacy issues in the context of telehealth may be developed to complement the current obligations set out in the Privacy Act (and applicable surveillance laws), but there has been no public indication to date that such developments are imminent.